Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-You have been diagnosed with uterine cancer.
-This is the abnormal growth of cells in your uterus.
 Surgery is the most common treatment for both types of uterine cancer: endometrial cancer and uterine sarcoma.
 You may have just the uterus removed.
-This is called hysterectomy.
-Or you may have the fallopian tubes and ovaries removed, too, called bilateral salpingo-oophorectomy.
+This is called a hysterectomy.
+Or you may have the fallopian tubes and ovaries removed, too.
+This is called a bilateral salpingo-oophorectomy.
 Lymph nodes in the area may also be removed.
 You may have radiation therapy after the surgery.
 In some cases, chemotherapy may be used as well.
-This sheet will help you take care of yourself at home.